turingmotors/ACT-Bench/README.md

 # ACT-Bench

-This repository contains the codebase for evaluating action controllability of your world model with ACT-Bench.

-## Overview
+ACT-Bench is a dedicated framework for quantitatively evaluating the action controllability of world models for autonomous driving.
+It focuses on measuring how well a world model can generate driving scenes conditioned on specified trajectories.

 ![overview](assets/overview.png)